 San Francesco d’Assisi al Fopponino church, Modern church building in Porta Vercellina district, Milan, Italy

-Ponti designed details such as chandeliers and door handles specifically for this project and had them made by the manufacturer Olivari.
-These crafted elements show the care taken in planning every part of the interior.
+Gio Ponti did not stop at the building itself but also designed details such as chandeliers and door handles, made specifically for this project by the manufacturer Olivari.
+These elements show how consistently he carried his design thinking into every corner of the interior.

 The community of curious travelers